Theezigner/exam-todo-app/README.md

 - Dexie.js was set up but full offline mutation sync is not implemented
 - SEO improvements are in place, but site performance scoring may vary due to demo API latency
 - Modals are accessible but not fully focus-trapped with libraries like `focus-trap-react`
+- New learnings had to be done in the process to understand some part of the project

 ## Future Improvements